-Introduction to Nursing provides the students with an overview of foundational nursing principles and concepts that the student will utilize in clinical practice.
+student will utilize in clinical practice.
+Students with an overview of foundational nursing principles and concepts that the student will utilize in clinical practice.
 Students will begin with the history and development of nursing and move into the current trends and evidence-based practices of nursing for today's society.
 Prerequisite: BIO101, BIO201, BIO202, NUR103

-NUR105: Pharmacology/IV Therapy2.5 Semester Credits
+NUR105: Pharmacology/IV Therapy ......2.5 Semester Credits